 Strength and stability - the system can adequately resist wind loads and impact damage (see section 7).

-Behaviour in relation to fire - the system has a B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1 : 2007.
-For height restrictions, see section 8.
+Behaviour in relation to fire - the system has an A2-s1, d0 reaction to fire classification in accordance with BS EN 13501-01: 2007 (see section 8).

 Risk of condensation - the system can contribute to limiting the risk of interstitial and surface condensation (see section 11).

 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system should remain effective for at least 30-years (see section 13).